dahyeK0420/DataWranglingAndVisualisation/README.md

 ## Shiny App for Interactive Visualisation
 **``visualisationCode``**
 To active the Shiny App, please download the ``visualisationCode`` folder and run **``visualisationCode.R``** file.
+Please install all the libraries listed before activating the App.

 ## Design Process – Five Design Sheet